rschristopher/ischristtrue.com/src/ancient-views/justification.md

     For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.

 We are to become like Christ, such that our will aligns with the Father (through Christ), and in doing so we will see the good fruits of good works.
-We will praise God for all the good works that were His through grace, recognizing that such works are for our assurance to help us, to help heal our souls just as much as the good works are the will of God the Father.
+We will praise God for all the good works that were His through grace, recognizing that such works are for our assurance to help us and to guide us, towards healing our souls.